nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

-Use checkit in code
+Use easycheck in code
 -------------------

-The basic aim of :code:`checkit` is to provide you with easy-to-use, simple and readable assertion-like functions to make sure that particular conditions you wish to check are met.
+The basic aim of :code:`easycheck` is to provide you with easy-to-use, simple and readable assertion-like functions to make sure that particular conditions you wish to check are met.
 They are similar to assertions because the functionality is indeed similar to the :code:`assert` expression, since these functions

 * check a condition
 * do nothing when the condition is met,
 * raise an exception (or, alternatively, issue a warning) when the condition is not met.

-Of course, :code:`checkit` is meant to help you when Python does not handle a particular situation.
-For example, Python handles division-by-zero errors, so you need not use :code:`checkit` for this.
+Of course, :code:`easycheck` is meant to help you when Python does not handle a particular situation.
+For example, Python handles division-by-zero errors, so you need not use :code:`easycheck` for this.
 However, there are many other situations which you may want to handle.

-Here are several examples of the simplest uses of :code:`checkit`:
+Here are several examples of the simplest uses of :code:`easycheck`:

 .. code-block:: python

-	>>> from checkit import check_if, check_if_not, check_instance
+	>>> from easycheck import check_if, check_if_not, check_instance
 	>>> def get_family_name(full_name):
 	...    check_if_not(full_name is None, TypeError, 'Missing name') ...    check_instance(full_name, str, message='Full name must be string')